Potential for Passport-Free School Trips to Germany

 by Kate Moore

-Proposals to make German school trips more accessible and rejuvenate interest in the language
+Proposal to make German trips more accessible and boost uptake of the language in British schools

-British pupils might soon enjoy school trips to Germany without the need for passports according to a recent Mirror article.
+British pupils might soon enjoy school trips to Germany without the need for passports according to the Mirror.
 This initiative, stemming from Germany's campaign to boost interest in GCSE-level German studies, aims to simplify travel and cut costs for UK students.

 Stem the decline in students taking German